binary-butterfly/validataclass/docs/03-basic-validators.md

 It accepts the **values** of the Enum and converts the input value to the according enum **member**.

 By default all values in the Enum are accepted as input.
 This can be optionally restricted by specifying the `allowed_values` parameter, which will override the list of allowed values.
-Values in this list that are not valid for the Enum will be silently ignored though.
+Values in this list that are not valid for the Enum will be silently ignored.

+If you just want to disallow certain values without manually specifying all of the allowed values, you can specify the `allowed_values` parameter as a set and use some set magic.
+For example, `allowed_values=set(MyEnum) - {MyEnum.BadValue}` would allow all values of `MyEnum` except for `MyEnum.BadValue`.

 The types allowed for input data will be automatically determined from the allowed Enum values by default, unless explicitly specified with the parameter `allowed_types`.

 **Examples:**